hxlnt/nobadmemories.com/src/render/posts/52-inches-of-books.html.md

 ![Elephant magazine](https://hxlntblob.blob.core.windows.net/nbm/elephant.jpg)

-Books that didn't make the cut would get packed up into boxes, where presumably they'll be dealt with at a later time.
+Books that didn't make the cut would get packed up into boxes.
+Presumably they'll be dealt with at a later time.

 I made the arbitrary decision to exclude comic books and zines from these shelves but to allow longer-form graphic novels and manga.
 My thought here is that comics and zines don't really stand up on their own in bookshelf world: too floppy, no spine, easily crushed by hardback books and negligent reshelving.
 I prefer to keep 'em in binders or portfolios.
 So, comics and zines get their own cubby.
 OK.